 QAnon owes its success almost exclusively to the ARG element that makes it FEEL real because of the engagement it creates with its audience.
-Other conspiracy theories are espoused from the creator to the audience and little more.
-With QAnon, the inherent interactivity always keeps it feeling “alive” and “fresh”, like there’s always something new to discover and that you can be a part of history if you’re on board and participating.
+Other conspiracy theories, like Flat Earth, are espoused from the creator to the audience and little more.
+Sure, there’s always a sense of “test it yourself and see if with your own eyes!”
+However, with QAnon, the inherent interactivity always keeps it feeling “alive” and “fresh,” like there’s always something new to discover and that you can be a part of history if you’re on board and participating.

 Once again, conservatives prove they’re not original and never have been.

-- They can’t imagine anything changing, so they turn to reactionary behavior and cling to the past.
+- They can’t accept anything changing, so they turn to reactionary behavior and cling to the past.

-- They can’t create anything new, so they rip off past trends and re appropriate language.
+- They can’t imagine anything new, so they rip off past trends and re appropriate language.

-- They can’t appeal to the masses, so they copy/paste mass marketing techniques and manufacture their own enemies.
+- They can’t inherently appeal to the masses in a positive way, so they copy/paste mass marketing techniques and manufacture their own enemies to “create” social cohesion.